 Happy Diving is a band from Northern California consisting of Matthew Berry (guitar/vocals), Matthew Yankovich (guitar), Mikey Rivera (bass) and Samuelito Cruz (drums).
 They formed Happy Diving after certain members left previous projects and decided to start something new.
-Within less than a month, they recorded with Jack Shirley at Atomic Gardens and released their self-titled debut, available now digitally and on limited cassette run on February 18, 2014.
+Within less than a month, they recorded with Jack Shirley at Atomic Gardens and released their self-titled debut, available now on Father/Daughter Records

 Running In The Fog is the moniker of San Francisco’s Amanda Harper.
 Harper’s deep seeded affinity for ‘90s R&B sets the scene for the project’s self-penned soul-infused space pop.
 Spending the better part of her adolescence singing and playing saxophone in jazz outfits, followed by a cross-country journey that took her to Philadelphia to study music and theater, her eclectic inspirations can be heard throughout everything she touches.
 On Silver, the six alluring tracks spotlight Harper’s silky vocals and hypnotic production.